LamAnnieV/Deployment_03/README.md

 ## Step #4 Install AWS ELastic Beanstalk CLI

 In Deployment #2, the URL Shortener was manually deployed via AWS Elastic Beanstalk.
-In this deployment, AWS CLI and AWS EB CLI was installed to automate the deployment of the URL Shortner.
+In this deployment, AWS CLI and AWS EB CLI were installed to automate the deployment of the URL Shortener.

 **AWS EB CLI Install**